plz/E-Series-Graphite-Grafana/README.md

 Contributions are welcome, and these are some of the topics that are in the TODO
 list:

-* Configurable Graphite Parameter. (connection details, metrics path, etc)
+* Configurable Graphite Parameters. (connection details, metrics path, etc).
+[Issue2](https://github.com/plz/E-Series-Graphite-Grafana/issues/2)
-* Include per disk metrics.
+* Include per disk metrics.[Issue1](https://github.com/plz/E-Series-Graphite-Grafana/issues/1)
-* Include metrics on the collection itself (timings)
+* Include metrics on the collection itself (timings) [Issue3](https://github.com/plz/E-Series-Graphite-Grafana/issues/3)

 Contact
 --------------------------------------------------------------------------------